Exactly Tips And Ways How To Prevent Obesity In Childhood

 Understanding Positive Body Image

-• Positive body image involves accepting and appreciating one's body, regardless of its size or shape.
+• Positive body image involves accepting and appreciating one's body, regardless of size or shape.

 • It emphasizes self-acceptance, self-compassion, and focusing on overall well-being rather than societal beauty standards.